 When is this licence required?

-Persons who breed dogs and produce 5 or more litters per year must be licensed.
-Please note that a licence is not required for breeding other animals.
+Please note that a license is not required for breeding other animals.

 A licence may be issued if the applicant is not disqualified under any of the following Acts: